 (This post contains affiliate links.
 I may make a commission from sales but your price remains the same.)

-It’s a very simple salad of baby greens, avocados, green onions, sliced apples, plain or caramelized nuts, pomegranate seeds or berries.
+This green salad is made up of baby greens, avocados, green onions, sliced apples, plain or maple walnuts, pomegranate seeds or berries.
 Learn to slice an avocado like a pro here.

 Tips for The Dressing: